Diffuse large B-cell lymphoma associated with chronic inflammation: Pathogenesis

 DLBCL-CI develops in closed spaces which are or may be sequestered from the immune system; these spaces allow the survival and growth of cancer cells because they are cut off from the circulation and have decreases in various components of the immune system such as cytotoxic T-cells.
-The neoplastic B-cells in these spaces carry the EBV virus in stage III latency (see EBV latency infections) and therefore express the following viral products: 1) Epstein–Barr virus nuclear antigen 2 (EBNA-2) (a protein which stimulates infected cells to make >300 gene products some of which, e.g. the protein product of the MYC proto-oncogene, Myc, promote these cell's proliferation, survival, and malignancy); 2) two Epstein–Barr virus-encoded small RNAs, EBER 1 and 2, which cause infected cells to produce interleukin 6 (a protein that stimulates these cells to proliferate) and interleukin 10 (a protein that helps these cells avoid attack by host cytotoxic T-cells and also blocks their apoptosis responses thereby prolonging their survival); and 3) LMP-1, a protein that regulates the infected cells' maturation and promotes their expression of NF-κB and BCL2 (which are cell signaling proteins that block the infected cells apoptosis responses and stimulates their proliferation).
+The neoplastic B-cells in these spaces carry the EBV virus in stage III latency (see EBV latency infections) and therefore express the following viral products: 1) Epstein–Barr virus nuclear antigen 2 (EBNA-2) (a protein which stimulates infected cells to make >300 gene products some of which, e.g. the protein product of the MYC proto-oncogene, Myc, promote these cell's proliferation, survival, and malignancy); 2) two Epstein–Barr virus-encoded small RNAs, EBER 1 and 2, which cause infected cells to produce interleukin 6 (a protein that stimulates these cells to proliferate) and interleukin 10 (a protein that helps these cells avoid attack by host cytotoxic T-cells and also blocks their apoptosis responses thereby prolonging their survival); and 3) LMP1, a protein that regulates the infected cells' maturation and promotes their expression of NF-κB and BCL2 (which are cell signaling proteins that block the infected cells apoptosis responses and stimulates their proliferation).
 The neoplastic cells in this disease also show mutations in their p53 tumor suppressor gene, deletion of the TNFAIP3 gene (whose product protein inhibits NF-κB activation), and abnormalities in the expression of other genes.
 DLBCL-CI therefore appears to be a lymphoma that is driven by EBV-induced changes in the expression of various genes that regulate the malignant behavior of the B-cells which it infects.
 The development and progression of this disease depends on its development in an environment that affords protection from the immune system.
 And, the neoplastic B-cells in this disease are activated B-cells (i.e. ABC).
 DLBCL subtypes caused by ABC are far more aggressive than those caused by other B-cell types, i.e. germinal center B-cells (GBC) or unclassifiable B-cells.
 The ABC basis of DLBCL-CI likely contributes to its aggressiveness.